 - 1 Workout Bar – The bar is a two-fold gear that screws together for the workouts.
 It is sturdy and comes with padded grips.
 You can use the bar for all the compound movements like military press, squat, bench press (though you need and bench for that) or rowers and upright shrugs.
 You can also use it for isolation exercises like bicep curls, triceps extensions, flies, pull-overs, front and side rises and so on.

 In addition, you also get:

 - A Quick Start Up Guide – This includes instructions on set up.

 - Free 3 Week Program – You can also access the full range of workouts on their in-house workout library or on the BodyBoss official YouTube channel.
 All in all, there are hundreds of exercises to choose from.

 BodyBoss Home Gym Accessories

-The BodyBoss company also offers a range of accessories that can be bought to enhance or complete the portable gym.
+The BodyBoss Home Gym ca be enhanced by range of accessories that can be bought to enhance or complete the portable gym.
 The gym itself can be had as default standard package or enhanced with extra accessories and bands as needed.

 BodyBoss provides a good selection of useful add-ons such as: